 Also in the early Sixties, Angelou supported the anti-South African apartheid movement and worked as a journalist and editor in Egypt and Ghana.

-During the ensuing decades, Angelou gained enormous renown for her writing.
+As the years and decades passed, Angelou gained enormous renown for her writing.
 She authored seven autobiographies—most famously, I Know Why the Caged Bird Sings (1969)—as well as several collections of essays, theatrical works, and volumes of poetry.
 In 1993, at the request of president-elect Bill Clinton, Angelou composed an original poem, titled “On the Pulse of the Morning,” which she read at Clinton's inauguration.

 In 1994 the NAACP presented Angelou with the prestigious Spingarn Medal, which has been described as the “African American Nobel Prize.”
 In 2009 Angelou was again honored by the NAACP, receiving an Image Award for her book, Letter to my Daughter.